ombra-chat/ombra-chat/README.md

 ## AI policy

 LLM contributions are **not** welcome and it is forbidden to use this code to train AI models.

+DuckDuckGo AI has been used sporadically in this project to improve some sentences in this README file and to receive some suggestions about Rust syntax.
+DuckDuckGo states that it doesn't use the data to further train the AI.

+The maintainer of this project is concerned about ethical issues related to AI and tries to use it as little as possibile.

 ## License